lambdajack/sequentially-generate-planet-mbtiles/README.md

 It's a work in progress - but it works - again, slowly.
 I'll do what I can to make it much more robust as time goes on.

+This also uses the maptiler mbtiles spec, meaning when you serve the files with something like tileserver-gl, you don't have to worry about setting up styles, as the basic one will be automatically available.
+Use the -s option to automatically serve the files when done on `http://localhost:8080`. (-s not yet implemented).

 We make extensive use of openmaptiles, which in theory, does not require a huge amount of RAM, but I have tried it on a few high spec 'consumer' machines (circa. £2000-3000) and the process is never able to complete (and if it fails - you have to start all over again mostly - at least from the parts which took the longest anyway).
 I have spoken with a few people who have had a similar experience.
 That's why this has been made, to work on hardware as low as 4gb/4cores.
 If anyone can test any lower (who has the time though?) please let me know!

 ## Requirements